 If the neon lamps blink, you can adjust the high voltage for the nixie tubes.
 Use a voltmeter to check the voltage.
 Set it at 142V, adjusting the potentiometer.
+Later, you can always turn up the HV if you find the display is too dim.
+A too high voltage tends to show some ghosting effects, in which case you have to turn it back a bit.

 The last step is mounting the nixies.
 Start with U6, the tube for the display of the seconds.
 The anode is on the back of the tube, you can see the metal lug inside the tube.
 This should point to the back.
 The tubes come with a plastic spacer.
 If you want to mount leds underneath the nixie tubes, you should drill 5mm holes in these plastic spacers.
-The leds are not included in your kit.
-At the time I designed the board I thought it was perhaps a nice gimmick to mount leds.
-I made some provisions to mount leds, but the circuit isn't very good to drive leds here.
+There are no leds included in your kit.
 If you want to experiment with leds, try some high efficiency types.
 Anyway, it might be a good idea to drill holes in these plastic spacers, so that you can always mount leds at a later stage.
 Insert the wires one by one.
 After all wires are inserted, move the tube a bit backward and forward, from left to right, to work it down until it sits tight on the plastic spacer.
 Turn the board upside down, and solder two or three wires, and check again if it is firmly down.
 Also check if the position is not at an angle.
-Do not rely blindly on the flatness of the spacer, but check and double check.
+Do not rely blindly on the flatness of the spacer, but check and double check and possibly triple check.
 If all is okay, solder the other wires.
+Once all the wires are soldered, it is almost impossible to realign the tube, so please spend some time on this.
 Do not mount the other tubes yet.